Conditions of Sale

 “CP Products” means formulated materials sold, without limitation, for crop protection purposes.

-“Seed Products” means seeds or plants sold, without limitation, for multiplication and cropping purposes.
+“Seed Products” means seeds, cuttings or plants sold, without limitation, for multiplication and cropping purposes.

 “Products” together, the CP Products, the Seed Products, and any other products supplied by the Company.